kracr/ODPReco/README.md

 *Structural Analysis-*

 It is the one in which the OWL file of the given ontology is compared with the OWL file of all the listed ODPs.
 This is done via Doc2Vec.
-The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, ChainOf Property , Data Property etc.
+The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, ChainOf Property , Data Property etc. For doing so, OWL API is used to load the ontology and extract the axioms from it.

 *Behavioural Analysis-*